jurf/jurf.github.io/_posts/2023-07-11-budget-ergonomics-60-percent-miryoku.md

 series_note: Coming up – how to build a split keyboard on a budget, and how to make do without one if you are on an even tighter one.
 ---

 I have a soft spot for 40% keyboard layouts.
-However, my language has 46 letters, compared to English's 26, so having them only on layers quite drastically reduces your typing speed.
-So I am stuck with a 60% board... but why not have the best of both worlds?
+However, Slovak uses 46[^digraphs] letters, compared to English's 26, so having them only on layers quite drastically reduces your typing speed.
+Thus I am stuck with a 60% board... but why not have the best of both worlds?

+[^digraphs]: ...of which 3 are digraphs (ch, dz, dž), so I guess actually only 43, but how would you call them then?
+[Grapheme clusters](http://utf8everywhere.org/#characters)?

 ## The layout